Certain payments made to non-resident companies are exempt from Singapore withholding tax.

 Payments Made by Banks, Finance Companies & Certain Approved Entities

-To facilitate access to a wider range of funding sources for the lending business of specified entities and to strengthen our position as a regional funding centre, payments made by banks, finance companies and certain approved entities (collectively referred to as 'specified entities1') to non-resident persons are exempted from withholding tax.
+To facilitate access to a wider range of funding sources for the lending business of specified entities and to strengthen our position as a regional funding centre, all Section 12(6) payments made by banks, finance companies and certain approved entities (collectively referred to as 'specified entities1') for their trade or business to non-resident persons (excluding permanent establishments in Singapore) are exempt from withholding tax.

-- Payments liable to be made during the period from 1 Apr 2011 to 31 Dec 2026 (both dates inclusive) on contracts which take effect before 1 Apr 2011; and
+- Payments liable to be made during the period from 1 Apr 2011 to 31 Dec 2026 (both dates inclusive) on contracts which took effect before 1 Apr 2011; and

-- Payments liable to be made on contracts that take effect during the period from 1 Apr 2011 to 31 Dec 2026 (both dates inclusive).
+- Payments liable to be made on contracts which take effect during the period from 1 Apr 2011 to 31 Dec 2026 (both dates inclusive).

 1 Specified entities refer to:

-- Banks licensed under the Banking Act or approved under the Monetary Authority of Singapore (MAS) Act;
+- Banks or merchant banks licensed under the Banking Act 1970;

-- Finance companies licensed under the Finance Companies Act; and
+- Finance companies licensed under the Finance Companies Act 1967; and

 - Involved or will be involved in the underwriting of debt or equity issuances; and